 "Not a chance," he said coldly, wand now pointing right at the woman's heart.
 "Voldemort gets nothing.
 Fuck him."

-Bellatrix said nothing, her eyes slowly raising from the now obliterated prophecy to his own... and then there was a spell aiming for his chest.
+Bellatrix said nothing, her eyes slowly raising from the now obliterated prophesy to his own... and then there was a spell aiming for his chest.
 Harry deflected it without hesitation, expecting the attack, and retaliated before moving further into the Atrium.
 That was the only attack he was able to easily deal with.
 He was suddenly taken back to his duels with Stella, the way that her eyes stayed focused on him, where she made barely a whisper of sound.
 It was unnerving after the chaos downstairs.
-Spells of a dark and unnerving light flowed towards him, and he focused completely on deflecting and returning.
+Spells of a Dark and unnerving light flowed towards him, and he focused completely on deflecting and returning.
 Twenty seconds later Bellatrix suddenly stopped, simply letting Harry's curses pass her by like idle leaves on a breeze as she considered him.